FIVEYOUNGWOO/FIVEYOUNGWOO/README.md

 #### Introduction:
-Mostly interested in multimodal AI, reinforcement learning-based optimization, RF sensing, and 5G/B5G.
-Also working for applications of smart solutions (integrated IoT/ICT with deep neural nets) in computer vision and wireless communication.
+I am primarily interested in multimodal AI, reinforcement learning-based optimization, RF sensing, and IoT-based healthcare solutions.
+My work focuses on developing smart solutions by integrating IoT/ICT with deep neural networks, particularly in the fields of computer vision and wireless communication.
 ___

 #### Recent projects:
-Lately leading a lab project as "multimodal AI-based human mobility detection, tracking, and motion estimation".
-The suggested idea is to utilize WiFi signal characteristics to improve camera-based detection and tracking performance.
-In addition, responsible for newly multimodal and DL/ML algorithms to apply our proposed approach.
+Recently, I led a lab project titled "Multimodal AI-based Human Mobility Detection, Tracking, and Motion Estimation."
+This project utilized WiFi signal characteristics to enhance camera-based detection and tracking performance.
+I was responsible for designing new multimodal and DL/ML algorithms to implement this approach.

+Additionally, I developed an NFC sensor logging application for a healthcare project in collaboration with the KAIST MINT Lab.
+This application measures and visualizes real-time human body temperature and body part pressure using multimodal NFC sensors.
 ___

 #### Preferred programming Languages:
 * Python
+* LabVIEW
+* MATLAB
 * Java
 * C/C++
-* LabVIEW
-* MATLAB
 ___

 #### Preferred programming Frameworks: